monsur/replai-review/README.md

 Check that:
 1. Dependencies are installed: `pip install -r requirements.txt`
+2. API keys are set as environment variables (use `source .env` or `export` commands)
-2. Config file is properly configured with API keys
+3. Config file is properly configured with season settings
-3. Season start date is correct for current NFL season
+4. Season start date is correct for current NFL season
-4. You have an active internet connection for scraping ESPN
+5. You have an active internet connection for scraping ESPN